Hw.sensors: Drivers

-A major difference compared to other solutions like lm_sensors is simplicity and a works-by-default approach in the drivers, which don't require nor support any configurability; no installation or configuration actions are required by the system administrator in order to get the sensors going.
+A major difference compared to other solutions like lm_sensors is simplicity and a works-by-default approach in the drivers, which don't need or support any configurability; no installation or configuration actions are required by the system administrator to get the sensors going.
 This is coupled with a fine-tuned ad-hoc read-only scan procedure on the I2C bus, written by Theo de Raadt in a centralised way with a cache, making it possible to leave it enabled by default at all times, unlike the competing solutions.

 RAID drive sensors

 Support for automatic monitoring of RAID drives is also provided through the sensors framework, this concept of sensors of drive type has been backported by NetBSD back into envsys in 2007.

 OpenNTPD timedelta sensors

-OpenNTPD uses sensors of type timedelta in order to synchronise time.
+OpenNTPD uses sensors of type timedelta to synchronise time.
 These are provided by NMEA and other drivers.

 History

 The framework was originally devised in 2003 by Alexander Yurchenko, when he was porting several envsys-based drivers from NetBSD.
 Instead of porting NetBSD's envsys, a simpler sysctl-based mechanism was developed.